drm317/SpringBootCQRSEventSourcingReference/integration-test/README.md

 ## Integration Tests - Instructions

 The integration tests include an end-to-end test and system health check.
-They require the mongodb, rabbitmq, configuration service, service registry, gateway service, order service and order query service containers to be up and running.
+They require the mongodb, rabbitmq, configuration-service, service-registry, gateway-service, order-service and order-query-service containers to be up and running.

 Ensure the code is compiled and Docker images are built successfully for each container.